EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## EDHOC Error Message

 This section defines a message format for the EDHOC error message, used during the protocol.
-An EDHOC error message can be send by both parties as a response to any non-error EDHOC message.
+An EDHOC error message can be sent by both parties as a response to any non-error EDHOC message.
 After sending an error message, the protocol MUST be discontinued.
 Errors at the EDHOC layer are sent as normal successful messages in the lower layers (e.g. CoAP POST and 2.04 Changed).
 An advantage of using such a construction is to avoid issues created by usage of cross protocol proxies (e.g. UDP to TCP).

 error SHALL be a CBOR Sequence (see {{CBOR}}) as defined below